 2. New Features and Services

 New features are as important as new menu items when it comes to securing customer loyalty.
 Have you started taking orders on your restaurant website?
 Have you added online payments?
 Maybe a new QR code menu?
+(You can create a QR code using this QR code generator).

 This is all news you should share with your subscriber list.
 Give them a sneak peek into how it works, and they’ll admire your drive to constantly innovate.